Arunbaskaran96/imdb-io-clone/README.md

 Here you can see three buttons.

-1.signin - to login to the web app.
+1.signin - to login to the web app.<br/>

-2.create new account- if you want to create a new account.click here this will route to register page.
+2.create new account- if you want to create a new account.click here this will route to register page.<br/>

-or else
+or else<br/>

-3.generate credential - this button is created for testing purpose.if you click this button this will autofill the login information.
+3.generate credential - this button is created for testing purpose.if you click this button this will autofill the login information.<br/>

 <img src="./public/homepage.png" width="500" height="300"/>.